Best Tackle Box – Tackle Storage Done Right

 Tackle boxes are great for the necessities, but if you want to carry lots of extras, they aren’t so good.
 Cameras, rod holders, and extra clothing for example.
 A box isn’t going to be as useful and dynamic as a backpack.
 Of course, this isn’t as important if you live by the water or you drive your car to your favorite fishing location.
 But if you need to walk any distance, bear these negatives in mind.

 These are the most common type.
-Trays, storing all different sizes of your smaller kit, lift in and out of the box for easy access.
+Tackle trays, storing all different sizes of your smaller kit, lift in and out of the box for easy access.

 Tackle Box With Drawers